httpwg/http-extensions/draft-ietf-httpbis-cache-groups.md

 ### Invalidation {#invalidation}

 A cache that invalidates a stored response MAY invalidate any stored responses that share groups (per {{identify}}) with that response.
+Note that further grouped invalidations are not triggered by a grouped invalidation; i.e., this mechanism does not "cascade."

 Cache extensions can explicitly strengthen the requirement above.
 For example, a targeted cache control header field {{TARGETED}} might specify that caches processing it are required to invalidate such responses.